cal-cs184-student/hw-webpages-sp24-epark272/hw2/index.md

 ![smallest](./images/task1_bzc7_t5.png)
 ![smallest](./images/task1_bzc7_t6.png)

-### Part 2: Bezier surfaces with separable 1D de Casteljau
+### Part 2: Bezier Surfaces with Separable 1D de Casteljau
 de Casteljau's algorithm can be applied to Bezier surfaces as well!
 How it works is that there is a cage of control points, called a control cage.
 Then, along the rows of the control cage, we can use the 1D de Casteljau algorithm to evaluate a Bezier (control) curve for each parameter value $u$.
 Then, for each parameter value $v$ along the columns, you can use the de Casteljau algorithms to evaluate a Bezier curve along the control curve.
 This finally creates a Bezier surface.

 I implemented this by filling in `BezierPatch::evaluateStep`, which in my implementation is exactly the same as `BezierCurve::evaluateStep`, with the exception of using `Vector3D` instead of `Vector2D`.
 Then, `BezierPatch::evaluate1D` iteratively calls `BezierPatch::evaluateStep` until there is 1 intermediate point left, which will be the final control point on each control curve for a given parameter $t$.
 The final step is to call `BezierPatch::evaluate1D` inside `BezierPatch::evaluate` with the passed-in parameter $u$, saving each of the intermediate values in a `vector<Vector3D>`, and finally call `BezierPatch::evaluate1D` on those intermediate values to evaluate it at parameter $v$.